enhamer/enhamer/readme.md

 ## Dependencies
-The ENHAMER scripts require Python >= 3.6 and use the libraries and packages specified below.
+The ENHAMER scripts require Python >= 3.6 and use the libraries and packages specified below:

 | Packages                                                      | Optional   | Note                         | License              |